DonaldKellett/aliyun-ack-ew-lab/README.md

 Alibaba Cloud ACK lab on virtual node + ElasticWorkload + spot pricing

+A detailed walkthrough of this lab is now available in Chinese on CSDN: https://blog.csdn.net/donaldsebleung/article/details/130913403

 ## Lab setup

 Create an [Alibaba Cloud ACK](https://www.alibabacloud.com/product/kubernetes) cluster with the following specifications: